-3.7.1 Review of Recycling Facilities
+3.7.2 Review of Recycling Facilities

 PMCs should review their existing waste separation and recycling facilities.
-Apart from placing three-colour waste separation and recycling facilities (i.e., waste paper, plastics, metals) in their managed premises, they may also consider increasing the types of recyclables from the traditional three types to eight types of common recyclables 18 to facilitate tenants to separate recyclables from waste and thus reduce the amount of overall waste disposal.
-Moreover, PMCs and/ or cleansing contractors can also ask the "Green Outreach" of the EPD to visit their premises to provide on-site assistance on waste separation at source and clean recycling, and offer practical advice on enhancing the relevant work.
+Apart from placing three-colour waste separation and recycling facilities (i.e., waste paper, plastics, metals) in their managed premises, they may also consider increasing the types of recyclables from the traditional three types to eight types of common recyclables (see Section 3.7.1) to facilitate households to separate recyclables from waste and thus reduce the amount of overall waste disposal.
+Moreover, PMCs and/or cleansing contractors can also ask the "Green Outreach" of the EPD to visit their premises to provide on-site assistance on waste separation at source and clean recycling, and offer practical advice on enhancing the relevant work.